 At the Christkindlmarket, celebrate the holidays the way Germans do with this free outdoor market from November 20th to December 24th.
 Enjoy schnitzels and strudels while trying to find perfect one-of-a-kind gifts.
 Don’t forget to grab their most popular gift—a German Christmas pickle ornament!
 According to lore, the pickle ornament is hung last in a hidden spot on the tree.
 On Christmas morning, whoever finds the pickle gets to open the first present.
 After shopping, let the kids loose at the newly added Kinder Korner where kids can participate in activities, entertainment, and prizes.

-One of our favorite places, the Museum of Science and Industry, highlights the city’s cultural diversity during the holidays with its Christmas Around the World and Holiday of Lights exhibit open November 13th to January 4th.
+One of our favorite places, the Museum of Science and Industry, highlights the city’s cultural diversity during the holidays with its Christmas Around the World and Holiday of Lights exhibit open November 19th to January 3rd.
 What started as a single tree dedicated to the Allies of WWII, has now become one of Chicago’s most popular traditions where more than 50 trees are festively decorated by different cultures.
-To highlight the museum’s temporary exhibit, Treasures of the Disney Archives, the Museum also boasts a 45-foot Grand Tree in the Museum’s Rotunda, adorned with vintage Disney décor and thousands of lights.
+To highlight the museum’s temporary exhibit, Robot Revolution, the Museum also boasts a 45-foot Grand Tree in the Museum’s Rotunda, adorned with over 30,o00 twinkling lights, festive trimmings, and hundreds of ornaments including oversized gears .
 Every weekend enjoy traditional dances and songs by performers of different countries.

 Unique to Chicago